odoo/odoo/addons/web/doc/testing.rst

         return d;
     });

-This example also introduces an options object to the test case.
-In this case, it's used to specify the number of assertions the test case should expect, if less or more assertions are specified the case will count as failed.
+This example also uses the :js:class:`options parameter <TestOptions>` to specify the number of assertions the case should expect, if less or more assertions are specified the case will count as failed.

 Asynchronous test cases *must* specify the number of assertions they will run.
 This allows more easily catching situations where e.g. the